Nursing - BScN (McMaster)

 - You must have at least one other person (in the program) with you for this practice

-- Persons outside the programs in the School of Health and Life Sciences and Community Services will not be admitted to the Open Access Lab
+- Persons outside the programs in the School of Health & Life Sciences will not be admitted to the Open Access Lab

 - Appropriate lab attire must be worn while in the Open Access